dedeco/structured-streaming-job-pyspark/README.md

-# Some Sample Structured Streaming
+# A Sample Structured Streaming

 ## Run the job (local)
 ### Build